-Summer snacking problems can be a common frustration for parents.
+Summer snacks can be a common frustration for parents.
 After all, summer is a time for long days at the beach and pool, camps, cookouts and time with friends and family.

 With it comes less structure and more activity, which can throw the meal schedule into chaos and lead to snacking problems.

 I’ve got the solutions to the most common summer snacking problems I see in kids.
-With these solutions, you will be able to use summer snacking to your advantage!
+With these solutions, you will be able to use summer snacks to your advantage!

 Remember, snacks help round out the nutrition requirements for children who are young or very active and cannot meet energy needs in three meals.